In The Media

 Who Do You Think You Are?
 Magazine

-The March 2014 edition included a featured article described the online release of 2.5 million British India records and how to get the most from them.
+Emma is a frequent contributor of articles, expert answers and reviews.
+The March 2014 edition included a feature article exploring the online release of 2.5 million British India records and how to get the most from them.

 Family Tree Magazine

-A frequent contributor, Emma has written articles on how to use poll books in family history research (January 2014) and essential tips on finding your ancestors' missing details in birth, marriage and death records (September 2013).
+Emma writes regularly for Family Tree magazine, recently contributing feature articles on researching tradespeople in the 18th and 19th centuries (November and December 2014).
+Other popular articles include how to use poll books in family history research (January 2014) and essential tips on finding your ancestors' missing details in birth, marriage and death records.

 Discover Your Ancestors